How Much Does a Small Wedding Cost?

 Definition of a Micro Wedding or Small Wedding

 According to The Knot, the average wedding size in the US in 2023 was 117 guests.
 We consider a small wedding to be anything with less than 50 guests.
 There’s a lot of gray area between minimonies and small weddings, and micro weddings versus elopements so we try to keep it simple.
 The only thing that defines a small wedding is the size of the guest list.
 It doesn’t matter how long your wedding event is, what vendors you hire, or where you get married.
 As long as there are 50 guests or less, you’re having a small wedding.
-And if you’re not have any guests, we consider that an elopement.
+And if you’re not have any guests, we consider that an elopement versus a micro wedding.

 Typical Structure of a Small Wedding